 The romance of the rose and its alluring fragrance is momentarily forgotten when a prickle imbeds your leg or fingers as you work in the garden.
 I say prickle, not thorn, because, despite the popularity of poetic quotes on the rose thorn, they are called prickles.
+The rose above is Summer Sun Rose by Kordes.

 The botanical term for a thorn is; a sharp, strong protrusion that is embedded into the woody structure of a plant’s stem- citrus trees for example.
 Generally thorns can’t be broken off easily.
 Whereas a Prickles are said to be smaller outgrowths from a plant’s epidermis- the outer layer- roses.
 These are easier to break off.
 Botanists say that not all spiny structures are the same.
 Spines come from leaf tissue and thorns from stem tissue.
 Prickles come from neither; they are simply projections from a plant’s skin, or dermal tissue – roses.
 This resource is a helpful tool if you are still confused.